- This event has passed.

 Currently based between Paris and Germany, the young soprano has been described by Joyce DiDonato (The Weill Music Institute at Carnegie Hall) as having ‘an exceptionally warm, expressive soprano voice….
 She performs with poise and graceful, nuanced phrasing’.

 None but the Lonely Heart, is a fundraising concert to enable the young soprano to undertake the final stages of her artistic training in Munich with Bavarian State Opera professionals, and to kickstart her formal auditioning tour in Europe.
-The concert will feature Victorian Opera Artists, Stephen Marsh (baritone) and Tomas Dalton (tenor).
+The concert will feature Joshua Erdelyi-Götz (baritone) and Victorian Opera Artist Stephen Marsh (baritone).

 Contributions to Christiana’s Australian Cultural Fund campaign can be made here.